andyatkinson/pg_scripts/README.md

-# PG Scripts
+# PostgreSQL Scripts (`pg_scripts`)

-Queries and scripts for PostgreSQL to help with maintenance, analysis, and other "Application DBA" concerns.
+Scripts and queries for PostgreSQL to help with analysis, maintenance, and other "Application DBA" concerns.

-These are copied from elsewhere on the Internet and the original source will be credited as a line comment in the file.
+These are copied from elsewhere on the Internet and the original source was credited.
+Or they were adapted by me.

-I also am adding interesting links I've used over time to the bottom of this file.

 ## General Tips
 - Use `\watch` on the end of a query to keep running it

 ## psql
 * `\dn` - list schemas

 ## Names and Descriptions
 * `table_with_column.sql` - Find all tables with specified column name
 * `list_10_largest_tables.sql` - List 10 largest tables
 * `list_long_running_queries.sql` - List long running queries